resistance-protocol/litepaper/README.md

 further.

 RSX moving inbetween PF and PC implies increasing RFV by selling bonds for e.g.
-DAI at a discounted monetary premium on top of PF.
+DAI at a discounted MP on top of PF.
 That means the treasury increases excess reserves later used to raise the PF.
 RSX trading between PF and PC is good for the treasury's capital efficiency and therefore in last consequence good for stakeholders.
 RSX trading between PF and PC provides tremendous opportunities for bonders to benefit from the available bonding capacity.
 The dominant strategy for RSX trading between PF and PC is to bond e.g. DAI for RSX, perpetuating the infinite flyhweel effect further.

 RSX moving above PC implies increasing RFV by selling RSX into the market for e.g. DAI.
 RSX trading above PC is good for the treasury's capital efficiency and